apache/arrow/docs/source/python/dataset.rst

 If the directory is partitioned using the hive partitioning scheme (see above) then pyarrow will be able to automatically recognize the partitioning and include the partitioning information as a column in the returned table.
-There is no need to specify the partitioning:
+There is no need to specify the partitioning unless you need to override the inferred data types of the partitioning columns:

 .. code-block:: python